Talar

 A talar or talaar (تالار) is a type of porch or hall in Iranian architecture.
 It generally refers to a porch fronting a building, supported by columns, and open on one or three sides.
 The term is also applied more widely to denote a throne hall or audience hall with some of these features.

 History

 The columned hall or porch has its roots in ancient Persia, as seen in the Achaemenid palace in Persepolis, as well as in Greco-Roman houses and possibly even in the tents of Central Asian nomads who moved into Iran over the centuries.
 The talar can also refer to the representation of a throne carved on the rock-cut tomb of Darius at Naqsh-e Rostam, near Persepolis, and above the portico which was copied from his palace.

-The talar was revived in Iranian architecture under Abbas I during the Safavid period.
+The talar was revived in Iranian architecture under Abbas the Great during the Safavid era.
 Safavid architects appropriated the idea of a columned hall from Achaemenid examples and used it in the design of new royal palaces and pavilions, most notably the Ali Qapu and Chehel Sotoun palaces in Isfahan during the 17th century.
 In these examples, the talar is open on three sides.